The Heavy (band)

 The Heavy are an English rock band from Bath, Somerset, England, formed in 2007.
-They have released five albums as well as a wide array of singles.
+They have released six albums as well as a wide array of singles.
 Their music has been widely used in the media, with their 2009 single "How You Like Me Now?" becoming their biggest hit.

 History

-Formed in 2007 the band includes four members: Kelvin Swaby (lead vocals), Dan Taylor (guitar), Spencer Page (bass guitar) and Chris Ellul (drums).
+Formed in 2007, the band included five members: Kelvin Swaby (lead vocals), Dan Taylor (guitar), Spencer Page (bass guitar), Chris Ellul (drums) and Amanda McWhirter (backing vocals).
 Swaby and Taylor became friends in 1998 when they bonded over vintage R&B music and Jim Jarmusch films and soon formed the band.

 The Heavy released two singles in the last half of 2007.
 Their first single was "That Kind of Man", which was released by Don't Touch Recordings and was mixed by Corin Dingley.
 Dingley was the original drummer and co-producer of the first album before being discovered by Ninja Tune, who promptly signed Swaby, Taylor, and Dingley.
-The Heavy released their first album Great Vengeance and Furious Fire on 17 September 2007 in the United Kingdom, and on 8 April 2008 in the United States.
+The Heavy released their first album with the beautiful vocal additions from UK singer Amanda McWhirter Great Vengeance and Furious Fire on 17 September 2007 in the United Kingdom, and on 8 April 2008 in the United States.